-Plants of Merrie Monarch Festival (Part 2): Gathering Protocol
+Merrie Monarch Festival Plants: Traditional Gathering Protocol

 Adornments — hula plants worn by the dancers — include maile, ‘ilima, lehua, palapalai, and ‘a‘ali‘i, among others.
 In my last blog, I mentioned that the flowers used by the dancers are specifically selected because they represent the people or places mentioned in the hula being performed.
 For instance, if the dance is about the volcano goddess Pele, the the dancers will wear red lehua flowers.

 Depending on the types of flowers and plants to be used in a performance, hula dancers will typically pick the flowers several days in advance of a performance.
 Some material like the liko (flower buds on the lehua tree) can be picked a week in advance, while ferns are picked a couple days in advance.
-Under the guidance of their kumu hula, the dancers follow a specific sequence of events.
-The kumu hula is the one responsible for creating the design of their costumes and what lei the dancers will wear.

 The kumu hula is also in charge of knowing where to go pick flowers and plants used for the lei the dancers will wear.
 Every hula halau (group) has their own special spots for collecting plants.
 But don’t expect them to tell you where they picked their flowers – their gathering places are usually a secret!
 First and foremost is to always ask permission before entering a forest to gather plants.
 Depending on the situation, either the kumu hula or the entire halau will perform a protective oli (chant).